Clinton Engineer Works: Site selection

 In 1942, the Manhattan Project was attempting to construct the first atomic bombs.
 This would require production facilities, and by June 1942 the project had reached the stage where their construction could be contemplated.
 On 25 June, the Office of Scientific Research and Development (OSRD) S-1 Executive Committee deliberated on where they should be located.
 Brigadier General Wilhelm D. Styer recommended that the different manufacturing facilities be built at the same site in order to simplify security and construction.
 Such a site would require a substantial tract of land to accommodate both the facilities and housing for the thousands of workers.
 The plutonium processing plant needed to be 2 to 4 mi from the site boundary and any other installation, in case radioactive fission products escaped.
-While security and safety concerns suggested a remote site, it still needed to be near sources of labor, and accessible by road and rail transportation.
+While security and safety concerns suggested a remote site, it still needed to be near sources of labor and accessible by road and rail transportation.
 A mild climate that allowed construction to proceed throughout the year was desirable.
 Terrain separated by ridges would reduce the impact of accidental explosions, but they could not be so steep as to complicate construction.
-The substratum needed to be firm enough to provide good foundations, but not so rocky that it would hinder excavation work.
+The substratum needed to be firm enough to provide good foundations but not so rocky that it would hinder excavation work.
 It was estimated that the proposed plants would need access to 150,000 kW of electrical power and 370000 USgal of water per minute.
 A War Department policy held that, as a rule, munitions facilities should not be located west of the Sierra or Cascade Ranges, east of the Appalachian Mountains, or within 200 mi of the Canadian or Mexican borders.

-Several sites were considered in the Tennessee Valley, two in the Chicago area, one near the Shasta Dam in California, and some in Washington state, where the Hanford site was eventually established.
-An OSRD team had selected the Knoxville area in April 1942, and in May Arthur Compton, the director of the Metallurgical Laboratory, had met with Gordon R. Clapp, the General Manager of the Tennessee Valley Authority (TVA).
+Several sites were considered in the Tennessee Valley, two in the Chicago area, one near the Shasta Dam in California, and some in Washington state, where the Hanford Site was eventually established.
+An OSRD team had selected the Knoxville area in April 1942, and in May Arthur Compton, the director of the University of Chicago's Metallurgical Laboratory, had met with Gordon R. Clapp, the general manager of the Tennessee Valley Authority (TVA).
 The Chief Engineer of the Manhattan District (MED), Colonel James C. Marshall, asked Colonel Leslie R. Groves Jr. to undertake a study within the Army's Office of the Chief of Engineers.
 After receiving assurances that the TVA could supply the required quantity of electric power if given priority for procuring some needed equipment, Groves also concluded that the Knoxville area was suitable.
 The only voice of dissent at the 25 June meeting was Ernest O. Lawrence, who wanted the electromagnetic separation plant located much nearer to his Radiation Laboratory in California.
 The Shasta Dam area remained under consideration for the electromagnetic plant until September, by which time Lawrence had dropped his objection.